yukino-org/tenka-store/.github/PULL_REQUEST_TEMPLATE/source_config.md

 -   [ ] This closes an issue (Closes -) <!-- Replace `-` with `#<issue number>` if it does -->
 -   [ ] My code follows the code style of this project.
 -   [ ] I am the owner of the repository or have permissions to modify it.
+-   [ ] This PR is ready to be merged.